 Seal the bag and refrigerate the chicken for at least 1 hour, but preferably overnight.

 Thread the chicken onto the skewers, making sure that the chicken is packed snuggly, but not too tightly.
-This will ensure that the chicken cooks evenly.

 Heat your grill to medium heat, and lay the pinchos in a single layer along the grates.